DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/swept-volume-clipper.md

 That's safe.
 It's also blunt.
 A person three meters away from an arm with a one-meter reach isn't in danger — the arm can't get there.
 A fixed-mount sensor can't make that distinction.
 It doesn't know where the arm is, and it doesn't know what the arm can reach.

-Phase 7 makes the system understand the arm's reachable envelope.
+Makes the system understand the arm's reachable envelope.
 Detections outside what the arm can physically reach are suppressed before they ever reach the zone logic.
 The safety zones are no longer uniform spheres — they're shaped to what the arm can actually threaten, and that shape moves with the arm.

 ## Why this is the differentiator